AndreGregu/Assessment_example_chap_compatible/README.md

 2     loc2    2023-W01                 1       1        21
 3     loc2    2023-W02                 2       1        23
 ```

+From the above data, we can see that the model just gave one sample for each location/time_period/horizon_distance combination.
+Also, there was only one split point (and two horizon distances, meaning the model predicted two weeks ahead).
+Note that all this could vary based on the evaluation setup and the model.

 The "true" observations can be represented in a similar way, except that we don't need to represent the sample index for true observations: